robinmattern/FRDocs_dev01-robin/Setup/fr0306_Setup-Website-SSL-Ubuntu.md

 ----
 ### 11. Add SSL certificate using Letsencrypt 0:05
 ----
-1. Open Bitvise New Terminal Console and enter (You might use notpad to build yoururl)
+1. Open Bitvise New Terminal Console and enter (You might use notpad to build yourURL)

 ```
 certbot --nginx -d <yoururl>